FAQs

 Conservation framing is a technique that employs the use of the specific methods and high-quality materials to protect and maintain art or a framed object.
 Using conservation framing techniques will greatly extend the life and condition of your piece of art.

-This technique is used when you have a piece that has sentimental value to you or can be saved as a future investment.
+Conservation framing is the right choice when you have a piece that has sentimental value to you or can be saved as a future investment.
 We recommend conservation or museum glass for all art works.

 Conservation glass is a special type of glass invented in 1990 that is used in framing to protect your art from damaging UV rays.
 At PFS, we use Tru Vue Conservation Clear® Glass.
 Care should still be given to avoid exposure to direct sunlight, fluorescent light, high heat, or humidity.
 Even though standard glass cleaner can be used on any Tru Vue glass product, we always recommend using an ammonia-free cleaner.